HariPranav/Threat_Modelling_Using_Wazuh/README.md

 nano /var/ossec/etc/ossec.conf

 ```
-In this file we need to edit check for the <syscheck> we can do this by pressing ctrl + w, in that section we need to enable realtime detection of directories and specify the directory which needs to be monitored as given below:
+In this file we need to edit check for the <syscheck> we can do this by pressing ctrl + w, in that section we need to enable real time detection of directories and specify the directory which needs to be monitored as given below:

 ```
 <directories realtime="yes">/root</directories>